 Bedford Driver

-Even with all of the latest and greatest vehicle technology that is intended to keep vehicle occupants safe the number of fatal accidents keeps increasing.
-I would argue that some of that can be attributed to drivers now having less to think about while driving since a lot of newer cars will check your blind spot and even alert you if you begin to drift from your lane.
-In my opinion safety technology in newer cars is actually dangerous in some ways because it allows a driver to not have to think about certain critical aspects of driving which makes them more likely to look for something else in the vehicle to entertain themselves.
-Fully automated vehicles are ideal for safety but half-automated vehicles (like what we have now) are deceivingly dangerous and the numbers reflect that.
+Despite all of the latest and greatest vehicle technology that is intended to keep drivers safe, the number of fatal accidents and crashes continues to increase.
+I would argue that some of that can be attributed to drivers now having less to think about while driving since a lot of newer cars will check your blind spot and alert you if you begin to drift from your lane.
+In my opinion safety technology in newer cars is actually more dangerous in some ways because it causes a driver to think less about certain critical aspects of driving, which makes them more likely to look for something else in the vehicle to keep them entertained.
+Fully automated vehicles are ideal for safety but half-automated ones currently on the roads are deceivingly dangerous and the numbers reflect that.

 Road Rage!

-Road Rage can lead to a suspended drivers license loss of a job and legal problems.
-Many drivers do not recognize when their own aggressive road rage is affecting their behavior.
+Road Rage - can lead to a suspended driver's license, job loss and legal problems.
+Many drivers don't recognize when stress is affecting their behaviour.

 Communicating In Traffic

-A key aspect of defensive driving is to keep traffic flowing safely by communicating.
-Think about it, we drive in and around hundreds of vehicles everyday so it is critical for motorists to be able to communicate with each other.
-The unfortunate thing is our vehicles only have two built in ways to communicate.
-We can use our turn signal lights to alert other road users of our intentions and then we also have a horn.
-The problem with the horn is it has only one setting; MAD.
+A key aspect of defensive driving is communication with other motorists.
+We drive around hundreds of vehicles everyday so it's critical for us to communicate with them.
+The unfortunate thing is our vehicles only have two built in ways to communicate, signal lights and a horns.
+The problem with the horn is it only has one setting which is usually interpreted by other drivers as negative.
 But sometimes a driver just wants to give someone a friendly toot of the horn to say thanks.
-Always think twice before honking your horn.
-You never know who is in the vehicle you are honking at or what they might be carrying.
+Always think twice before honking your horn, because you never know who is in the vehicle you that you're honking at.

 Nicest Car Horn Ever